 3) Very low energy and thus difficulty coping with stress.
 The person may not even be aware of how little energy he or she has.
 However, life becomes difficult, and the slightest stress can throw one into feelings of anxiety and panic.

-4) High levels of toxic metals such as mercury, cadmium, nickel or lead.
+4) Accumulation of toxic metals such as mercury, cadmium, nickel or lead.
 These begin to accumulate when the metabolic or oxidation rate is slow because the body cannot properly eliminate them.
 They further inflame the nervous system and alter it in ways that often contribute to feelings of anxiety.

 Copper imbalance.
-This is the most common cause of panic attacks, in my experience.
+This is a common cause of panic attacks, in our experience.
 Copper excess in the tissues enhances the production of stimulatory neurotransmitters and appears to stimulate the activity of the diencephalon.
-This is also called the “animal brain” or the “emotional brain”.
-This causes generally enhanced emotions, one of which is often anxiety and feelings of panic.
+This is called the “animal brain” or the “emotional brain”.
+This causes enhanced emotions, one of which is often anxiety and feelings of panic.

 Inflammation.
 Anxiety and panic attacks are inflamed states of the mind that can be related to having an inflamed body chemistry.
 This is often due to excessive iron, manganese or aluminum, low zinc, a high sodium/potassium ratio or other a few other more complex biochemical imbalances.

 Some Infections.
-For example, a common digestive infection that can cause feelings of anxiety and panic, in some cases, is a chronic candida albicans or yeast infection.
-It produces chemicals such as acetaldehyde and alcohol that irritate the nervous system.
-Just following a candida diet may not be enough to stop it.
+For example, a chronic candida albicans or yeast infection in the intestines or elsewhere can contribute to anxiety.
+The infection produces chemicals such as acetaldehyde and alcohol that irritate the nervous system.
+Just following an anti-candida diet may not be enough to stop it.

-I do not recommend the medical drugs for this condition, as they are rarely needed.
-Nutritional balancing usually solves the yeast condition, which is always related to a copper imbalance.
+I do not recommend the medical drugs or herbs for this condition, as they are rarely needed.
+Development usually solves the yeast condition, which is always related to a copper imbalance.